 Why Use Milk?

-In Ayurveda, treatments may be delivered via a water-based decoction called Kashaya or a milk-based extract or Ksheerapaka.
+In ayurveda, treatments may be delivered via a water-based decoction called kashaya or a milk-based extract or ksheerapaka.
 As one report explains, milk-based remedies seem to have a higher antioxidant capacity, possibly due to the longer time taken to derive the extracts in the case of the ksheerapaka.
 While ksheerapakas use a ¼ reduction, kashayas are made with a ⅛ reduction, resulting in lower levels of the active constituents.
-Ksheerapakas also make some herbs less piquant and more palatable and offer the added benefit of nourishment through the milk.10
+Ksheerapakas also make some herbs less piquant and more palatable and offer the added benefit of nourishment through the milk.17

-To make a golden cuppa at home, simply mix up a paste of a quarter cup of pure organic turmeric powder with a half cup of water.
-Use a quarter teaspoon of this paste with each cup of milk you need.
-Alternatively, fresh turmeric root can be used to extract the juice, which can then be infused into the milk.
-Some fruit or a pinch of sugar can be added to sweeten your milk.11
+An easy way to have turmeric milk every day is to mix up a paste of a quarter cup of pure organic turmeric powder with a half cup of water.
+Store this in the fridge and use a quarter teaspoon of this paste with each cup of milk you need.
+Customize this depending on the recipe you’re using.18